Zharkyn Kalysh

 Post-analysis and takeaways

-After release we collected metrics for 2 months.
+After release I collected metrics for 2 months.
 An A/B test: 50% of traffic on the new flow, 50% on the old form.
 The test group clearly beat the control, and the flow was rolled out to 100%.

 ×2faster form completion

-7% → 15%take rate
+7% → 15%take ratetwice the 10% goal

-+ $2M2025 revenue
++ $500K2025 revenue

 What I learned along the way